kennethd/kennethd.github.io/_posts/2019-04-11-genealogy-research.markdown

 # Immigrants to America

+## Badcock, James (b.
+England 1612; d.
+RI, 1679)
+*KLD's 9th great-grandfather*

+## Beach

-## Heinrich Winter & family, of the 1710 Palatine influx
+## Dombrowski, John & brothers, arr.
+1893(all of them?)
-*KLD's 7th great-grandfather from the Winters line*
+*KLD's great-grandfather*

+The 1910 census has John Dombrowski, b.
+Poland 10 May 1872, and wife Mary Pewowar (b.
+Poland 10 Oct 1877) both arriving in the US in 1893 (17 years prior), but only having been married for 13 years.
+In the 13 years, they had had 10 children, of which 5 were alive, the oldest of them being Stanley (6 yrs)

+## Gerard

+## Giddings

+## Hitchcock

+## Parker

+## Peck

-## Patrick Price &amp; Mary Folin; emig. from Ireland 1850
+## Price, Patrick &amp; Mary Folin; emig. from Ireland 1850
 *KLD's 3rd great-grandparents from the Parker line*

 Patrick Price and Mary Folin were married in Sept 1837 in County Galway, Ire., they had three children: Christopher (b.
 1839; m.
 Catherine McDonald),